-Safe Food Production Queensland (Safe Food) has made some important changes to its application process for accreditation in 2019.
+Safe Food Production Queensland (Safe Food) has made some important changes to its application process for accreditation.

 New applicants undertaking activities deemed to be medium-risk or high-risk will now be issued a temporary accreditation for a period of up to two months, prior to being considered for an open accreditation.

 Under a temporary accreditation, medium or high-risk businesses are required to have their food production system approved by Safe Food before they can supply food products that pose a higher risk to consumers.
 High risk foods include things like ready-to-eat meats, oysters, dairy products and more (note: these are just examples and not an exhaustive list).

 To facilitate the approval process, medium and high-risk food businesses are required to provide additional technical information to demonstrate their nominated food safety controls are effective in maintaining compliance with the requirements of the relevant food safety scheme or standard.

 Once you submit your application for accreditation, our Central Assessment Team (CAT) will review it within five working days to ensure you have supplied all necessary documentation to progress your application further (refer Figure 1).

 If you have not supplied everything, or more information is required, we will contact you.
 You will have 30 days (from the time your application is submitted) to provide all information requested by Safe Food.
 If you cannot meet this deadline, your application will be refused.

 Once we have your complete application, it will then be reviewed, and a level of risk determined (low, medium or high).
 If your business activities are deemed low risk, your application will be submitted to the Chief Executive Officer (CEO) of Safe Food with the recommendation of granting an open accreditation (you will not require a temporary accreditation).

 If your business is deemed high-risk or medium-risk, your application will be put forward to the CEO of Safe Food with the recommendation of granting a temporary accreditation.